BezMan/SensorData/README.md

-# ReadMe
- written by Betzalel Silver.
+ Written by Betzalel Silver.
- Let's discuss further if I forgot to mention something.
+I put emphasis on clean code, strong structure and scalable architecture.

 # Flow
 welcome screen -> check if light conditions are good to move to capture screen -> capture light sensor data ->